tesseract-ocr/tessdoc/FAQ.md

 tesseract phototest.tif phototest pdf
 ```

-## The produced searchable PDF seems to only contain spaces
+## The searchable PDF seems to contain only spaces or spaces between the letters of words

-Note that the hidden, searchable text layer in the resulting PDF can be not understood by you PDF reader.
-For example, Preview.app in Mac OS X might only "see" spaces instead of text.
-Try using the original Adobe Acrobat Reader.
+There may be nothing wrong with the PDF itself, but its hidden, searchable text layer may be not understood by your PDF reader.
+For example, Preview.app in Mac OS X is well known for having problems like this, and might "see" only spaces and no text.
+Try using Adobe Acrobat Reader instead.

 ## How to do streaming